AustinTSchaffer/DailyProgrammer/README.md

 ### Organization

 The three directories, labeled "easy", "intermediate", and "hard", are the primary categories on the Daily Programmer subreddit.
 Each subdirectory under one of these is labeled by the convention "C[challenge#]-[ChallengeName]".

+The directory labelled "foobar" contains challenges that were given to me by Google's recruitment beta, "foobar."
+I completed three of the five challenges, but the beta crashed, so I was unable to complete all five.
+Documentation for the 3 challenges is coming soon.